euc-dev/ws1-sdk-uem-ios/README.md

 This project is licensed under the Creative Commons Attribution 4.0 International as described in [LICENSE](https://github.com/euc-dev/.github/blob/main/LICENSE); you may not use this file except in compliance with the License.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Omnissa Software Development Kit (SDK) License Agreement

+Omnissa provides this Software Development Kit (the “Software”) to you subject to the following terms and conditions.
+By downloading, installing, or using the Software, you agree to be bound by the terms of [SDK License Agreement](https://static.omnissa.com/sites/default/files/omnissa-sdk-agreement.pdf).
+If you disagree with any of the terms, then do not use the Software.

+For additional information, please visit the [Omnissa Legal Center](https://www.omnissa.com/legal-center/).